prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 ## All good then?

-We know that the debate about pulling versus pushing is a religious one and as such will probably never die out.
-However, we hope that this article addresses the most common concerns that people have about a pull-based monitoring approach.
+This article addresses the most common scalability concerns around a pull-based monitoring approach.
 With Prometheus and other pull-based systems being used successfully in very large environments and the pull aspect never posing a bottleneck in reality, the result should be clear: the “pull doesn't scale” argument is not a real concern.
+We hope that future debates will focus on aspects that matter more than this red herring.